Aleksandra-U/Portfolio/README.md

 Methods:
 1.my_calculator – the main method
-2.to_be_continue – the method asks if the user wants to continue 3.my_func – method requests a number from the user 4.what_to_do – request the operation
+2.to_be_continue – the method asks if the user wants to continue 3.enter_your_num – the method requests a number from the user 4.what_to_do – request the operation
 5.intTry – checks for a number